ministryofjustice/hmpps-manage-users/README.md

 The tests are written in the Groovy programming language using a test framework called Spock.

-The tests drive the UI using 'Geb', a Groovy wrapper for Selenium Webdriver and use WireMock to stub the application's dependencies on the elite2 and oauth RESTful APIs.
+The tests drive the UI using 'Geb', a Groovy wrapper for Selenium Webdriver and use WireMock to stub the application's dependencies on the prison and oauth RESTful APIs.

 # Running the feature tests